HHSAPCompSci2020/capstone-project-otters-3/doc/README - The Death Notice.txt

 What are the primary features of your program?

-Note: This game GUI uses Nimbus Look and Feel and may not look the same in the case it isn’t present on your java version.

 “The Death Notice” is a multiplayer card game.
-Every turn, the player draws a card from the card deck and has the option to buy a “saving” card before they end their turn (for more details, refer to the features list).
+The goal of the game is to maximize the number of points you have while also making sure you don’t get a “Death Notice” (drawing a death card).
+Every turn, the player draws one to three cards from the card deck and has the option to buy a “saving” card if they have enough money on hand before they end their turn (for more details, refer to the features list).
 During each turn, a player can draw 1, 2, or 3 cards, and the cards they draw correspond to how many points the player gets (J, Q, K are all 10).
-If you draw a “death” card, you “die” and automatically lose unless you have a “saving” card, in which case it would be automatically played.The goal of the game is to become the last surviving player or the player with the most points.
+If you draw a “death” card, you “die” and automatically lose unless you have a “saving” card, in which case it would be automatically played.
+The goal of the game is to become the last surviving player or the player with the most points at the end of the game.
 In the case of a tie, whichever player reached that particular point value first wins.
-This game is for anyone who wants to enjoy a fun game with a group of people who are together, such as friends or family, even if they do not have a physical deck of cards with them.
+This game is for anyone who wants to enjoy a fun and challenging game with a group of people who are together, such as friends or family.
+We wrote this game so people could play an interactive game together during events such as parties.
+People can interact with each other and get closer by playing this game.
 Anyone who seeks entertainment or wants to relieve themselves of boredom would find pleasure in playing this game as well.

+Some primary features in the game include a window with interactive graphics (buttons and labels), the “death” card, the “saving” card, and more.
+For more information, go to the features list.

+Note: This game GUI uses Nimbus Look and Feel and may not look the same in the case it isn’t present on your java version.